 To scroll forwards or backwards through a series, left-click on a window and hold the left mouse buttonas you move the mouse up or down.
 By default, all appropriately linked windows will scroll at the same time as the window you scroll.
 If you want to unlink or re-link image scrolling, go into the Options menu and uncheck or check the Link Image Sets When Scrollingoption.

 Case list selection:

-on the menubar you can switch to another list format.
+The default case list is the Standard List, which contains all of the cases.
+By clicking on Standard Liston the menubar you can switch to another list format.

 Expanded Listoption is not applicable for this particular module.

 The Checked Onlylist adds checkboxes next to the Standard List cases.
 This allows you to customize exactly which cases are to be viewed.
 In this mode, only the checked cases will be shown in the viewing windows.

 The initial display mode is Case Mode.
 You can change the display mode by clicking Case Modeon the menubar and then selecting one of the three options that appear.
 This will then change the menu title to the newly selected option.